Screenly/Anthias/docs/developer-documentation.md

 Here is a high-level overview of the different components that make up the Screenly-OSE system.
 ![Screenly-OSE Diagram Overview](https://raw.githubusercontent.com/screenly/screenly-ose/master/docs/images/screenly-ose-diagram-overview.png)

-* Screenly-Viewer is what drives the screen (Ex: shows web page or image or video)
+* Screenly-Viewer is what drives the screen (Ex: shows web page or image or video).
-* Screenly-Server is what the user interacts with (Ex: Web GUI)
+* Screenly-Server is what the user interacts with (Ex: Web GUI).
-* Screenly-Celery is for task/queue/asynchronously executing work outside the HTTP request-response cycle (Ex: periodic cleanup task, upgrade via web)
+* Screenly-Celery is for task/queue/asynchronously executing work outside the HTTP request-response cycle (Ex: periodic cleanup task, upgrade via web).
-* Screenly-WebSocket is used for forwarding requests from NGINX to backend Screenly-Server (Ex: )
+* Screenly-WebSocket is used for forwarding requests from NGINX to backend Screenly-Server.
 * Redis is used as a database, cache and message broker.
-(Ex: )
 * SQLite is used as the database for storing the assets information.

 These components and their dependencies are mostly installed and handled with Ansible and respective playbooks.